wenhaoy-0428/Docs/BackEnd/Django/djangoNotes.md

 #### [How to extend user model]()

+Why do I need local storage?

+Since local storage is persistent, it's your best bet to retain data across user visits.
+If you want to store site preferences or cache long-term data, local storage is appropriate.
+You may not want to store more sensitive data using local storage, since it is permanent.

 A cookie is a payload of data that will be exchanged between server and client on **EVERY** request.
 Therefore, all necessary tokens are stored inside the cookie.

+> In modern implementations of Browsers, cookies are cached, so that next time you open a webpage, the cookie is still there.

 Local storage is a cache section on the computer, meaning data inside of which will be accessed by everyone and won't be automatically deleted.

-Session storage is a cache section stores inside the browser memory and only a specific tab can view it, which also will be deleted once the section is closed.
+Session storage is a cache section stores inside the browser memory and only a specific tab can view it, which also will be deleted once the session is closed.